BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/classes_vs_functions.md

 The two most common hooks are `useState` and `useEffect`

-`useState` is used to set up, and manipulate state
+`useState` is used to set up, and manipulate state.

+`useEffect` is used to set up side-effect operations, such as fetching data from an external source.

 ---